You'll never buy plastic bags again after trying Stasher bags | CNN Underscored

 The possibilities with Stasher bags are seriously endless.
 You can freeze leftovers, pop popcorn in the microwave, reheat leftovers in the oven and even sous vide a perfect steak.
 They’re safer, more versatile and just plain better than a traditional plastic bag.

 Stasher bags come in tons of different sizes and dozens of colors to fit all of your kitchen and storage needs.
-At Amazon, you can shop between the sandwich, snack, half-gallon and medium standup sizes, and on Stasher’s site there’s additional options including large and small standup sizes, a carabiner-equipped go bag and a tiny pocket bag.
+At Amazon, you can shop between the sandwich, snack, half-gallon and medium stand-up sizes, and on Stasher’s site there are additional options, including large and small stand-up sizes, a carabiner-equipped go bag and a tiny pocket bag.
 Plus, there’s a large list of bundles you can grab to start your Stasher collection.

 Are Stasher bags any good?